 If you see a scam pop-up ad, don’t click on the ad or try to click the close button within the ad.
 Instead, close out of the browser window.
 If your browser is frozen, use the task manager to close the program on a PC.
 On a Mac, click the Apple icon and choose Force Quit.

 Being online makes us visible to a lot of other people, including scammers.
-Fortunately, there are things you can do if you become a victim of phishing — allowing you to get back to enjoying the digital world.
+Fortunately, there are things you can do if you become a victim of phishing, allowing you to get back to enjoying the digital world.
 They include:

 • File an FTC report.
 Go to IdentityTheft.gov to report phishing and follow the steps provided.

 • Change your passwords.
-If you provided the passwords to your bank account or another website, log into your account and change your passwords and login credentials.
+If you provided the passwords to your bank account or another website, log in to your account and change your passwords and login credentials.
 If you have other accounts with the same passwords, change those too.
 Don’t use the same passwords for more than one account.

 • Call the credit card company.
 If you shared your credit card number, call and let them know.
 They can see if any fraudulent charges were made, block your current card, and issue a new credit card.